s2et/hdsplayer/README.md

 #module0.py

-Executes module1 and module2 in pipe
+Executes module0ext, module1 and module2 in pipe

+#module0ext.py

+Tkinter gui with functions to start and stop(local) from device end

 #module1.py